 CLI stages

-When running Datashare from the command-line, you can pick which "stage" to apply to analyse your documents.
+When running Datashare from the command-line, pick which "stage" to apply to analyse your documents.

-The CLI stages are primarly intented to be run for an instance of Datashare that uses non-embedded resources (ElasticSearch, database, key/value memory store).
-This allows you to distribute heaving tasks between servers.
+The CLI stages are primarily intented to be run for an instance of Datashare that uses non-embedded resources (ElasticSearch, database, key/value memory store).
+This allows you to distribute heavy tasks between servers.

 1. SCAN